 Where the Fund invests in debt instruments and derivatives, this represents the main exposure to credit risk.
-The fair value of debt instruments and derivatives includes consideration of the creditworthiness of the issuer and, accordingly, represents the maximum credit risk exposure of the Fund.
+The fair value of derivatives includes consideration of the creditworthiness of the issuer and, accordingly, represents the maximum credit risk exposure of the Fund.

-As at December 31, 2022 and 2021, the Fund did not directly hold any long term debt securities and is not directly exposed to significant credit risk.
+As at December 31, 2023 and 2022, the Fund did not directly hold any long-term debt securities and is not directly exposed to significant credit risk due to its exposure to derivatives.
 However, the Fund may be indirectly exposed to credit risk through some of its portfolio investments.